Phylliida/P2P.NET/signalingServer/readme.txt

 ssl.cert and ssl.key contain the an example ssl certificate to allow using secure connections.
 Simply replace the files with your own certificate!

-Any problems setting up your own server?
-Send a mail to contact@because-why-not.com or visit http://because-why-not.com !